7andahalf/Canvas-Of-War/README.md

 - open a browser and go to http://server-ip:3000/
 - Enter your name
 - Invite your friends, ask them to do the same thing.
 Enter different names

-- Controls:
+###Controls:
--- Moving : up,down,left,right or w,a,s,d keys
+- Moving : up,down,left,right or w,a,s,d keys
--- Shooting : spacebar or mouse click
+- Shooting : spacebar or mouse click
--- Aiming : Mouse
+- Aiming : Mouse
--- Zooming : Left shift or button in the top right corner -- Reloading : r key (automatic reloading if ammo is deplenished) -- Mute music: click on the music button to toggle the background music -- Mute sound effects: click on the speaker button to toggle the sound effects -- Delete info : If you chose to save your info and now want to delete it, click on the trash button in the right-bottom corner
+- Zooming : Left shift or button in the top right corner
+- Reloading : r key (automatic reloading if ammo is deplenished)
+- Mute music: click on the music button to toggle the background music
+- Mute sound effects: click on the speaker button to toggle the sound effects
+- Delete info : If you chose to save your info and now want to delete it, click on the trash button in the right-bottom corner
-- Enjoy!

 ###Screenshot and demo